Explore Home Loans

 The primary practical differences between an offset account and a redraw facility is that an offset account is essentially a normal bank account that you can make and receive payments with, whereas a redraw facility is a feature that comes as part of your home loan.

-That being said, both features are used to reduce the amount of interest you’re paying on your home loan.
-While the balance of an offset account is freely available and offset against your home loan amount, your redraw balance is simply a portion of the home loan repayments you’ve made so far over the life of the loan.
+That being said, both features are used to reduce the amount of interest you’re paying over your loan term.
+While the balance of an offset account is freely available and offset against your home loan amount, your redraw balance is simply comprised of the extra home loan repayments you’ve made so far over the life of the loan.

-It’s worth noting this isn’t an either/or proposition; it’s possible to have both an offset account and a redraw account on the same home loan, which you may decide is the right option for you.
+It’s worth noting that redraw vs offset isn’t an either/or proposition; it’s possible to have both an offset account and a redraw account on the same home loan, which you may decide is the right option for you.

 While the availability of a redraw facility will vary by lender and product, you generally won’t be able to get a redraw facility on a fixed rate loan or a construction loan.

-If you’re on a fixed rate home loan and you’re not content to wait out the fixed-rate period, you could potentially refinance to a variable rate home loan.
+If you’re on a home loan with a fixed interest rate and you’re not content to wait out the fixed-rate period, you could potentially refinance to a variable rate home loan.
 However, it’s worth mentioning that this will typically incur several fees.

 Stephen has more than 30 years of experience in the financial services industry and holds a Certificate IV in Finance and Mortgage Broking.
 He’s also a member of both the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and the Mortgage and Finance Association of Australia (MFAA).